Jump to Recipe

 - 1 clove garlic, minced

-- 1 pound Italian turkey sausage, cut into 1/2-inch slices*
+- 1 pound Italian turkey sausage, bulk or cut into 1/2-inch slices*

 - Pinch red pepper flakes